last updated November 15, 2019

 But men who only want to get a bigger cock, for whatever personal reason, often take a different attitude.
 Many will buy a cheaper imitation unit because they consider it no more than a sex toy.

 This can be a horrible and tragic mistake!
 We are talking about the safety of your cock here.
 And you cock is not something you can replace if you damage it.

 The cheaper imitations of the devices I mentioned have to do something to cost less.

-Since the very best ones only cost about $400 dollars, the only way to make a unit less expensive is to cut out the expensive high grade structural materials and use less expensive inferior materials.
+Since some of the very best ones cost under $300 dollars, the only way to make a unit less expensive is to cut out the expensive high grade structural materials and use less expensive inferior materials.

 These inferior "copy cat" penis traction units look almost

 exactly the same as the high quality ones.
 But, there are definite